Torin Monahan

 BA, MA, California State University, Northridge

 Torin Monahan is a Professor of Communication at The University of North Carolina at Chapel Hill and co-Editor-in-Chief of Surveillance & Society, the leading academic journal on surveillance.
-He primarily researches the social and cultural dimensions of surveillance systems, with a specific focus on gender and racial inequalities.
-He has published over fifty articles or book chapters and six books, including Surveillance Studies: A Reader (with David Murakami Wood) and Surveillance in the Time of Insecurity, which won the Surveillance Studies Book Prize of the Surveillance Studies Network.
-His forthcoming book, Crisis Vision: Race and the Cultural Production of Surveillance (Duke University Press), investigates the racializing effects of contemporary surveillance through the lens of visual and performance art.
+He is an internationally recognized researcher who studies the social and cultural dimensions of surveillance systems, with a specific focus on gender and racial inequalities.
+He has given expert testimony to the European Commission and has been an invited discussant to the U.S. Office of the Director of National Intelligence.
+He has published over sixty articles or book chapters and seven books, including Surveillance Studies: A Reader (with David Murakami Wood) and Surveillance in the Time of Insecurity, which won the Surveillance Studies Book Prize of the Surveillance Studies Network.
+His latest book, Crisis Vision: Race and the Cultural Production of Surveillance (Duke University Press), investigates the racializing effects of contemporary surveillance through the lens of visual and performance art.

 Research Interests

 Dr. Monahan is an interdisciplinary scholar who critically interrogates the role of technological systems in reproducing or aggravating social inequalities, as well as their less-realized capacity to foster forms of empowerment.
-Drawing upon science and technology studies (STS), surveillance studies, and communication, much of this work focuses on how organizations mediate relations among groups and encode political orders through technological means.
-Some of the organizations he has studied include hospitals, schools, Department of Homeland Security counterterrorism centers, and most recently digital platform companies (e.g., Uber, Airbnb).
-These research projects have been supported in large part by funding from the U.S. National Science Foundation.
+Drawing upon media and technology studies, science and technology studies (STS), and surveillance studies, much of this work focuses on how organizations mediate relations among groups and encode political orders through technological means.
+He has conducted research on digital platforms, art-based activism, national security, hospitals, and public education.
+His latest research project (The Dual Careers Project) is a nationwide study, funded by the National Science Foundation, on the challenges faced by academic couples.

 Other areas of expertise include ethnography, urban studies, platform studies, visual culture, and design studies.